wazo-platform/wazo-platform.org/content/uc-doc/administration/import_export.md

 This will create a file that can be opened with Microsoft Excel, Libre Office or Google Spreadsheet.

 The new file will contain many tabs and each tab contain many columns.
-The column named `ref` are used to reference other resources between each tabs of the file.
+The column named `ref` is used to reference other resources between each tab of the file.

 For example, given a user with `ref` being `user1` you can then reference that user in the `group_members`.
-In the `user` column you can add `user1` to add the user from that row to a group.
+In the `user` column, you can add `user1` to add the user from that row to a group.

 Tabs and columns that are not required can be removed from the file for easier editing.

 ### Building the export file from other tools

-If you already have a system with your users or even other resources configured you can use it as the base to fill up your import file.
+If you already have a system with your users or even other resources configured, you can use it as the base to fill up your import file.

-For example, if you have a CSV file with your users in it, you can modify the header of you CSV to match the available fields in the export file and use the CSV to fill you export file with the following command
+For example, if you have a CSV file with your users in it, you can modify the header of your CSV to match the available fields in the export file and use the CSV to fill you export file with the following command